subquery/documentation/docs/subquery_network/node_operators/stake.md

 There are multiple reasons why Node Operators should consider staking more SQT or attracting more Delegation.

-- All Node Operators must stake a minimum amount of SQT to become a Node Operator, the current setting can be found in [network parameters](../parameters.md)
+- All Node Operators must stake a minimum amount of SQT to become a Node Operator.
+The current amount can be found in [network parameters](../parameters.md)
-- There is a maximum allowed delegation capacity based on the size of the Node Operator's own stake, this ensures the Node Operator has sufficient skin in the game.
-Increasing own stake can mean delegators are able to delegate more to you.
+- There is a maximum allowed delegation capacity based on the size of the Node Operator's own stake.
+This ensures the Node Operator has sufficient skin in the game.
+Increasing one's own stake mean Delegators are able to delegate more to you.
 The current multiple for delegation capacity can be found on our [network parameters](../parameters.md) page.
-- More total stake means more SQT to allocate on different deployments the Node Operator runs and more Network Inflation Rewards to earn.
+- More total stake means more SQT to allocate on different deployments the Node Operator runs and more stake rewards that can be earnt.
-- It provides an advantage over other Node Operators when payment method is flex plan (PAYG) due to the way the [Cobb-Douglas function](../introduction/reward-distribution.md#cobb-douglas-production-function) works.
+- More total stake provides an advantage over other Node Operators when the payment method is flex plan (PAYG) due to the way the [Cobb-Douglas function](../introduction/reward-distribution.md#cobb-douglas-production-function) works.

 In order to become a Node Operator on the SubQuery Network, you must stake a minimum number of SQT.
 In addition, you will want to attract delegators to [increase the rewards that you receive](./rewards.md).

+## How should I allocate my Stake amongst my projects for best rewards?

+You should allocate stake to projects which have the highest stake APY.
+Note that project stake APY (annual reward per SQT staked) reduces as more stake is allocated to a project.
+Allocating all your stake to your highest performing project could reduce its APY and make it no longer the best choice for allocation.
+Regularly review and adjust the stake across your projects to find the right balance.